 Off-campus public property immediately adjacent to campus (streets, sidewalks, and parking facilities).

 Compliance with federal law requires the use of the following definitions for reporting crime incidents:

 Murder - The willful (non-negligent) killing of one human being by another.

-Robbery - The taking or attempting to take anything of value form the care, custody or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.
+Robbery - The taking or attempting to take anything of value from the care, custody or control of a person or persons by force or threat of force or violence and/or by putting the victim in fear.

 Aggravated Assault - An unlawful attack by one person upon another for the purpose of inflicting severe or aggravated bodily injury.
-This type of assault usually is accompanied by the use of a weapon or great bodily harm.
+This type of assault is usually accompanied by the use of a weapon or great bodily harm.

 Burglary - The unlawful entry of a structure to commit a felony or theft.